ccancellieri/ckanext-scheming_dcat/README.rst

    * - owner_org
      - string
      - string
-     - The id of the dataset’s owning organization
+     - The id of the datasetï¿½s owning organization
      - true
    * - notes
      - string